facebookresearch/metaseq/README.md

 ### Using OPT with FasterTransformer

 The OPT models can be served with [FasterTransformer](https://github.com/NVIDIA/FasterTransformer), a highly optimized inference framework written and maintained by NVIDIA.
 We provide instructions to convert OPT checkpoints into FasterTransformer format and [a usage example](docs/faster-transformer.md) with some benchmark results.

+### Using OPT with DeepSpeed

+The OPT models can be finetuned using [DeepSpeed](https://github.com/microsoft/DeepSpeed).
+See the [DeepSpeed-Chat example](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat) to get started.

 ## Getting Started in Metaseq
 Follow [setup instructions here](docs/setup.md) to get started.